Skip to Content

 You can also purchase cheap groceries and souvenirs from Green Market Square, an outdoor market in the City Bowl.

-So, What Is the Best Time to Visit Cape Town?
+So, What’s the Best Time to Visit Cape Town?

-Cape Town is an incredible destination at any time of year, but you will enjoy lower prices, optimal weather, and fewer tourists in the autumn and spring months.
+It’s incredible destination at any time of year, but the overall best time to visit Cape Town for lower prices, optimal weather, and fewer tourists is in the autumn and spring months.

 Just remember to follow the advice above to make it the best possible experience.
 Ultimately, your trip to Cape Town will be one to remember, regardless of when you choose to visit.
 Happy travels!